CSM Avântul Reghin

-Club Sportiv Municipal Avântul Reghin, commonly known as Avântul Reghin is a Romanian professional football club from Reghin, Mureș County and currently playing in the Liga III, the third tier of the Romanian football league system.
+Club Sportiv Municipal Avântul Reghin, commonly known as Avântul Reghin, is a Romanian football club club based in Reghin, Mureș County, which currently competes in Liga IV Mureș County, one of the regional divisions of the fourth tier of Romanian football league system.

-The club was founded in summer 1949 and soon played in the Romanian first league, finishing 13th (last) in the 1955 season.
-Since then, it has played only in Liga II and Liga III.

-Over time, the club has had several names: IPEIL Reghin (1949–1950), Avântul Reghin (1950–1957), Recolta Reghin (1957–1958), Partizanul Reghin (1958–1959), Avântul Reghin (1959–1965), Progresul Reghin (1965–1966), Voința Reghin (1966–1968), and since 1968 it is known as Avântul Reghin.
+The club was founded in the summer of 1949 and, over time, has been known under several names, including IPEIL Reghin, Avântul Reghin and Avântul-Recolta Reghin, before reverting to the name Avântul Reghin in 1958.
+Avântul played in the Romanian first league during the 1955 season and, throughout its history, competed in the lower leagues of Romanian football.
+Following their withdrawal in the 1999–2000 season, Avântul returned to the national leagues in the 2002–03 season and, after twenty-three consecutive seasons in the third tier, was relegated to Liga IV in 2025.

 History

-In Reghin, football was played in an organized way even before the First World War, as noted by Professor Ioan Costea in the book Avântul Reghin - Football and honor.
-In the interwar period the strongest local team was Victoria, but with the development of the economy of the main factories in the city they established their own teams to motivate their workers.
-This is how the formations Foresta Română, Partizanul, Nautica, Producția, Recolta, Progresul and Rapid appeared and these will later form the core and foundation of Avântul Reghin.
+Football was played in Reghin in an organized manner even before the First World War, as noted by Professor Ioan Costea in the book Avântul Reghin – Football and Honor.
+In the interwar period, the strongest local team was Victoria, but with the development of the main factories in the city, several teams were established to motivate their workers.
+Thus, there appeared formations such as Foresta Română, Partizanul, Nautica, Producția, Recolta, Progresul and Rapid, which later formed the core and foundation of Avântul Reghin.

-In 1946, three of the strongest Reghin football teams (Foresta Română, Nautica and Cărămida) merged out of the desire for performance to form the Foresta Reghin.
-The results are seen quite quickly, the team reaching the quarter-finals of the Romanian Cup in the 1947–48 season, but in 1949, following the nationalization in Romania and of IPEIL, the factory that sustained the team, Foresta was metamorphoses into a new team led by Wajda Janos.
-The official date of establishment of the new team is 16 June 1949 under the name of IPEIL Reghin changed few months later to Avântul Reghin.
+In 1946, three of the strongest teams in Reghin – Foresta Română, Nautica and Cărămida – merged to form Foresta Reghin, driven by the desire for higher performance.
+The team quickly achieved notable results, reaching the quarter-finals of the 1947–48 Cupa României.
+In 1949, following the nationalization process in Romania and the reorganization of IPEIL, the factory that supported the club, Foresta was restructured under Wajda János.
+Established on 16 June 1949 as IPEIL Reghin, the club was renamed Avântul Reghin a few months later.

-In 1952, Avântul managed to promoted to second division and, after an 11th place in the 1953 season, the white and blues won the Series II of the 1954 season of Divizia B and promoted to Divizia A. The squad led by Alexandru Schwartz was composed of: Cojocaru, Szekes - Katona II, Bartha, Tonița, Veszi, Feher, Lukacs, Katona I, Constantinescu, Balint, Nistor, Eles, Mateon, Farago, Munteanu and Asztalos I.
+In 1952, Avântul earned promotion to Divizia B after winning the Mureș Regional Championship and the promotion play-offs against Progresul Orașul Stalin, Avântul Sighetu Marmației and Metalul Hunedoara.
+In Divizia B, the White and Blues competed in Series II, finishing 11th in 1953 and winning the series in 1954 under coach Alexandru Schwartz, thereby earning promotion to Divizia A. The squad included Cojocaru, Szekes, Katona II, Bartha, Tonița, Veszi, Fehér, Lukacs, Katona I, Constantinescu, Balint, Nistor, Eles, Mateon, Farago, Munteanu and Asztalos I.

+The 1955 Divizia A season was a dismal one, as the team coached by Elemer Kocsis in the first half and by Stelian Lupu in the second recorded only three wins and finished last in the table, resulting in relegation.
+Nevertheless, Avântul reached the Round of 32 of the Cupa României, where it was eliminated 0–1 by Flacăra Mediaș.